 Discover 7 Little-Known Subway Tile Facts

-Despite subway tile being a favorite in design circles there remains a treasure trove of lesser-known facts about it.
-The Edward Martin team has always celebrated subway tile for its practicality, its timeless appeal, and its versatility across various interior styles.
-But what defines subway tile, exactly?
+Despite subway tile being a favorite in design circles, there remains a treasure trove of lesser-known facts about it.
+Known for its practicality, timeless appeal, and versatility across a range of interior styles, subway tile continues to be a go-to choice for both classic and contemporary spaces.
+But what exactly defines a subway tile?
 And what's the story behind its origin?
-We realized that some of these details were mysteries to us as well.
-After some thorough research, here are seven intriguing insights about subway tile that may surprise you.
+Some of these details aren’t as widely known as one might expect.
+After thorough research, here are seven intriguing insights about subway tile that may surprise you.

 The Origins Of Subway Tile Can Be Traced To Manhattan's Subways

 Subway tile, as you might have guessed, first made its appearance in an iconic location: the subway stations of New York City.
-Introduced during the subway's inauguration in 1904, designers Christopher Grand La Farge and George C. Heins faced a complex challenge: create a surface that was easy to clean and also exuded a sense of safety and familiarity for first-time underground commuters.
+Introduced during the subway's inauguration in 1904, designers Christopher Grand La Farge and George C. Heins faced a complex challenge to create a surface that was easy to clean and, at the same time, exuded a sense of safety and familiarity for first-time underground commuters.
 Their ingenious answer was to use tiles with subtly curved edges and a shiny finish, ensuring that the subway stations weren't just hygienic and sleek, but also well-lit and welcoming.

 The First Subway Tile Can Still Be Seen In An Abandoned Station

 For those with a passion for design and history, the original subway tiles can still be seen in a somewhat secret location: New York City's abandoned City Hall subway station.
 This historical gem is not typically accessible to the public, but the New York Transit Museum does offer guided tours for those eager to explore.
-Adventurous locals, however, might share a tip: some have been known to discreetly remain on the 6 train as it passes through the old station, offering a brief view of this architectural relic.
+Adventurous locals, however, sometimes stay on the 6 train after its final stop at the Brooklyn Bridge, allowing them to catch a brief, ghostly glimpse of the old station as the train loops through it.

 The Cleanliness Craze Sparked the Rise of Subway Tiles